 Housing is a major economic and social pillar in Québec.

 The Cannabis Act (“Federal Statute”) and the Act to constitute the Société québécoise du cannabis, to enact the Cannabis Regulation Act and to amend various highway safety-related provisions (“Provincial Statute”) regulate activities such as the production, possession and consumption of cannabis.
-These federal and provincial statutes and related regulations will come into force on October 17, 2018.
+These federal and provincial statutes and related regulations came into force on October 17, 2018.

 Your property or the property you are considering to purchase has sustained damage following a natural disaster?
 Here are the answers to some questions you may ask.